alex-wilmer/xpub-scrape-2-usd/README.md

 Navigate to `localhost:8081/getPrice`

-Be sure to run `gulp` from the root directory if you'd like to me changes to to the src js
+Be sure to run `gulp` from the root directory if you'd like to make changes to `src/app.js`